tinacms/tina.io/content/docs/self-hosted/starters/nextjs-vercel.md

 ### Test Deployment

-At this point you'll be able to poke around with your new starter.
+At this point you should be able to see your deployed starter site.
 If you add `/admin` to the URL, you should be prompted to login.
 You can login with the **default username** of `admin` and **password** of `admin`.
 Once logged in you will be prompted to change your password.

 ## Adding Additional Users